saebekassebil/teoria/README.md

 `'m' = minor`, `'M' = major`, `'A' = augmented` and `'d' = diminished`

+The number may be prefixed with a `-` to signify that its direction is down.
+E.g.:

+`m-3` means a descending minor third, and `P-5` means a descending perfect fifth.

 ## TeoriaInterval(intervalNumber, quality[, direction])
  - A representation of a music interval